fabianbaumert/habitly/dev_guide.md

 ## ✅ 12.
 Offline Support and Auto Sync

 ```
-Store all habit and progress data locally with Hive.
+Store all habit and habitHistory data locally with Hive.
 Automatically sync with Firebase when internet becomes available.
 If there is a conflict between local and remote, use the most recent data automatically.
 ```